Wellness Islands

 Best Gyms Malta (BGM)

 BGM is the standout in this category.
-For around €50-65 per month on their All Access membership, you get entry to all eight locations across Malta, including Sliema, Marsa, Mosta, Pembroke, Birkirkara, Kirkop, Tal-Qroqq, and Neptunes.
+For around €50-65 per month on their All Access membership, you get entry to all ten locations across Malta, including Sliema, Marsa, Mosta, Pembroke, Birkirkara, Kirkop, Tal-Qroqq, Neptunes, and the newer Birżebbuġa and Build Fitness Centre sites.
 The idea is that no member is ever more than 15 minutes from a gym, and for anyone whose routine varies by day or whose home and workplace are in different parts of the island, the multi-location access is genuinely useful.
-They are also expanding, with a Birgu location in development.
+They are also still expanding, with a Birgu location in development.

 All BGM locations have cardio and strength equipment, lockers, showers, air conditioning, and Wi-Fi.
 Several sites include a boxing studio or boxing ring, and BGM Sliema has a combat studio with mats for boxing and martial arts training.
 Group classes, spinning sessions, and personal training are available across the network.
 Single-location memberships are cheaper if you only need access to one gym.